Is a Heat Pump the Best Boat Heater for My Boat?

 - Some marine heat pumps now offer variable speed compressors and fans - to make them even quieter, more efficient and longer lasting

 - Marine heat pumps can provide efficient heat in water temperatures as low as 40 F (this continues to go lower as technology improves).
 While diesel heating for boats doesn't have this limitation, it's rare for most recreational boats to sail in waters under 40 degrees.

 - You can run a DC marine heat pump from Lithium Ion batteries or other high performance batteries to make your boat heater 12v powered.
 We've installed systems than can heat or cool all night without any generator power

 - Marine heat pumps are very safe.
 They are computer controlled and have many safeguards in place to ensure safe operation.
 They also don't suffer from the funny smells of some electric heaters that tend to burn off dust that collects on the resistors and they don't require flammable fuels like diesel heaters or propane heaters

 - If your boat has an air conditioner today, it can usually be replaced with a more efficient unit that includes the ability to run as a heat pump

 - Marine heat pump units don't burn any fuel and don't create any exhaust gases/smoke unlike propane, kerosene or diesel heating system.
 They are much more efficient than conventional electric boat cabin heaters

-- Marine heat pumps can be configured to run on 115v or 230v to match the voltage of other appliances on your boat
+- Heat pumps can be configured to run on 115v or 230v to match the voltage of other appliances on your boat

 - New marine heat pump ac units are cost effective and can typically be installed in a day or so by professionals